Model clause: Arbitration

 45 working days to an award

-Model Clause for Arbitration under NZDRC’s Arbitration Rules
+Model clause for arbitration under the NZDRC Arbitration Rules

 The following clause should be included in contracts where the parties wish to have any future disputes resolved by arbitration under the New Zealand Dispute Resolution Centre’s Arbitration Rules: